 The government’s key rate changes for 2025 include:

-• Standard CIT rate reduction to 20%
+- Standard CIT rate reduction to 20%

-• SME preferential rate of 16% for original €50,000
+- SME preferential rate of 16% for original €50,000

-• Additional solidarity rate between 2.5% and 5% for high-income brackets
+- Additional solidarity rate between 2.5% and 5% for high-income brackets

 A special tax regime for employee share plans introduces a 28% flat rate tax on only 50% of the gains when specific conditions are met.
 The requirements include a mandatory one-year holding period.
-This applies only to stakeholders who own less than 20% in the granting entity.
+This applies only to stakeholders who own less than 20% of the granting entity.

 Parliament received the State Budget Law for 2025 on October 10.
 These changes will take effect from January 1, 2025, marking a fundamental change in Portugal’s dividend taxation approach.